Kansas Lottery: Casinos

-In 2007, the state of Kansas enacted the Kansas Expanded Lottery Act, which included authorization for four casinos to be built and managed by private developers, under contract with the Kansas Lottery.
+In 2007, the state of Kansas enacted the Kansas Expanded Lottery Act, which included authorization for four casinos to be built and managed by private developers under contract with the Kansas Lottery.

-The following in 2020 are state-owned casinos under control of the Kansas Lottery: Hollywood Casino, Kansas Crossing, Kansas Star Casino, and Boot Hill Casino.
+The following in 2020 are state-owned casinos under the control of the Kansas Lottery: Hollywood Casino, Kansas Crossing, Kansas Star Casino, and Boot Hill Casino.
 Other casinos in Kansas, such as Prairie Band Casino & Resort, are not state-owned.

 Boot Hill Casino, Dodge City

-After the creation of the "gaming zones" in the SB 66 amendment to the Kansas Lottery Act, the first Kansas-owned casino opened in Dodge City in December 2009.
-Boot Hill Casino has approximately 580 slot machines, and 13 table games - including blackjack, craps, roulette, and poker.
+After creating the "gaming zones" in the SB 66 amendment to the Kansas Lottery Act, the first Kansas-owned casino opened in Dodge City in December 2009.
+Boot Hill Casino has approximately 580 slot machines and 13 table games - including blackjack, craps, roulette, and poker.
 Phase 2 of construction was scheduled to be completed in December 2011.
 Phase 2 includes adding a hotel, day spa, two restaurants, lounges, and it approximately doubles the gaming floor.

 Hollywood Casino, Kansas Speedway

 On April 30, 2010, the groundbreaking ceremony took place at the site of the second Kansas-owned casino negotiated under the Expanded Lottery Act.
 Kansas Entertainment (composed of equal parts International Speedway Corp. and Penn National Gaming Inc.) developed the $386 million casino, set to open in 2012.

-The Hollywood Casino has several phases planned, the first phase includes a 100000 sqft casino floor, 2,300 slot machines, 86 table games and a lounge and eating facilities.
+The Hollywood Casino has several phases planned; the first phase includes a 100000 sqft casino floor, 2,300 slot machines, 86 table games, and a lounge and eating facilities.
 Later phases may include areas such as a spa and a convention center, almost doubling the original bid of $386 million.

-The casino opened in February 2012 and is located the second turn of the Kansas Speedway track.
+The casino opened in February 2012 and is at the second turn of the Kansas Speedway track.

 Kansas Crossing Casino, Pittsburg

-The fourth and final casino license was awarded to the Kansas Crossing Casino in Pittsburg, Kansas on June 23, 2015 by the Kansas Racing and Gaming Commission.
+The fourth and final casino license was awarded to the Kansas Crossing Casino in Pittsburg, Kansas, on June 23, 2015, by the Kansas Racing and Gaming Commission.
 The Kansas Crossing Casino is an $80-million casino and hotel located at the intersection of Kansas Highways 69 and 400 just south of Pittsburg, KS.
-The Kansas Crossing Casino + Hotel opened with over 625 slot machines, 16 table games, a 124 room Hampton Inn & Suites, Two Brothers Mining Company restaurant, and an indoor/outdoor entertainment venue called The Corral.
+The Kansas Crossing Casino + Hotel opened with over 625 slot machines, 16 table games, 124 rooms Hampton Inn & Suites, Two Brothers Mining Company restaurant, and an indoor/outdoor entertainment venue called The Corral.
 The casino opened to the public on March 31, 2017.